martrapp/astro-vtbot/README.md

 ## Recently Learned Tricks ##

-V1.8.7 brought a small fix for the `<LoadingIndicator>`.

-V1.8.5 throws a colorful mix of things into the bag.
-Most notable is support for Starlight's persisted sidebar state, but also various improvements to the chamber and view transition name encoding.
-See the changelog for details!

-> V1.8.4 introduced an updated version of the Inspection Chamber, now packed with new, shiny displays and knobs.
-The Chamber is steadily maturing, evolving from a cool prototype into a cool, reliable tool.

 > See your view transitions like never before: examine every detail, reveal, debug, and optimize!
 Now, drill down into the effects of each pseudo-element introduced by the view transition API and even selectively toggle individual animations to better understand what’s happening!

-> Summon the Inspection Chamber as a component ([&lt;InspectionChamber />](https://events-3bg.pages.dev/library/InspectionChamber/)) or [install The Bag as an integration!](hhttps://events-3bg.pages.dev/library/Installation/#installing-as-an-astro-integration) and access the Chamber from the devToolbar!
+> Summon the Inspection Chamber as a component ([&lt;InspectionChamber />](https://events-3bg.pages.dev/library/InspectionChamber/)) or [install The Bag as an integration!](hhttps://events-3bg.pages.dev/library/Installation/#installing-as-an-astro-integration) and access the Chamber from the **devToolbar**!

 > Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
 Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!